Bjoern-Hegstam/shopping-list-js/README.md

 * Add option to add item type to shopping list
   * from existing item types
   * or from a newly created item type

+* Move config for starting webapp in development mode from npm start to grunt